St. John of the Cross: A Poet in Prison

 At least twice, a supernatural light shone through the cracks of his prison door.
 His jailer went to tell the sub- Prior, Fray Maldonado, who came to see it with two other friars.
 “Whence comes this light?” asked the sub Prior, “I forbade you to have any!”
 As he was speaking, the light gently disappeared and Fray Maldonado commented to his confreres as they walked away, “He is either a saint or a sorcerer!”

 Light Shines in the Darkness

 Indeed, by various witnesses among the Calced Carmelite friars, Fray Juan was a saint.
 Many of the younger friars felt compassion for him in his sufferings, especially his second jailer, Fray Juan de Santa Maria.
 He was a more caring jailer than his predecessor was.
 He gave him a change of undergarments, some paper, and pen, and allowed him to get some fresh air now and again.

 He was a very virtuous man, a person of great sanctity.
 He showed in the midst of the restraints placed on him great humility, fortitude, and magnanimity.
 Nothing that he endured caused him to show disquiet, distress, or affliction.
 He showed that he was a pure soul with a great love for our Lord and hope in His Majesty.
 He was very grateful for anything that was done for him.— Fray Juan de la Santa Maria, beatification process,1616

 In his appreciation for this compassionate jailer, Fray Juan de la Cruz was so appreciative toward this compassionate jailer, that before his escape, he gave him his only, but very precious possession: a small crucifix that was given him by St. Teresa.

 His Dramatic Escape

 By the beginning of August 1578, Fray Juan’s physical constitution had wasted to such an extent that he knew if he did not escape, the grave would soon be his home.
 Though he considered it impossible given his weakened condition, the thought of escape returned to him continually.
-He started regarding it as an inspiration from God.
+He understood it as an inspiration from God.